 Attach and submit proof of identity for verification.

-Plus500 offers a wide variety of investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
+Plus500 offers a wide variety of CFDs on investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
 Options are also available for the advanced investor.
 Query Microsoft and the price quotes for the stock, as well as put and call options, appear on the screen.

 DEGIRO is a low cost discount broker that does not scrimp on its stock trading options.
 Quite the opposite.
 While many of its competitors trade mostly CFDs, DEGIRO is a gateway to trade directly on 50 exchanges across 30 countries.
 If you want value for your money when you buy shares, this is a good place to trade.
 Shares cost about $2 a trade, the lowest price among discount brokers.
 When you trade on your domestic stock market the price is discounted further.
 Plus you get one free ETF trade a month.
 The broker is regulated by the Dutch AFM and DNB, and in many other jurisdictions around the world.
 A few frills are missing.
 Research and education tools are limited.
 Forex trading is not provided.
 But if you want to purchase stocks, this is where to shop on stock exchanges around the globe at the best prices around.